decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 The operation works by first initializing the proof verification using the `ProofVerifyInit` subroutine defined in (#proof-verification-initialization).
 The result will be inputted to the challenge calculation operation (`ProofChallengeCalculate`, defined in (#challenge-calculation)).
 The resulting challenge and the 2 first component of the received proof (points of G1) will be checked for correctness (steps 4 and 5 in the following procedure), to verify the proof.

 The operation accepts the messages that the prover indicated to be disclosed.
 Those messages MUST be in the same order as when supplied to [Sign](#signature-generation-sign) (as a subset of the signed messages).
 Lastly, it also accepts the indexes that the disclosed messages had in the original array of messages supplied to [Sign](#signature-generation-sign) (i.e., the `disclosed_indexes` list supplied to [ProofGen](#proof-generation-proofgen)).
-Every element in this list MUST be a non-negative integer in the range from 1 to L, in ascending order.
+Every element in this list MUST be a non-negative integer, in ascending order.

 ```
 result = CoreProofVerify(PK, proof, generators, header, ph,